Rambouillet

-Rambouillet (/rɒ̃ˈbuːjeɪ/, /ˌrɒmbuːˈjeɪ/, /fr/) is a subprefecture of the Yvelines department in the Île-de-France region of France.
+Rambouillet (/rɒ̃ˈbuːjeɪ/, /ˌrɒmbuːˈjeɪ/; /fr/) is a commune and subprefecture of the Yvelines department in the Île-de-France region of France.
 It is located beyond the outskirts of Paris, 44.3 km southwest of its centre.
-In 2018, the commune had a population of 26,933.
+As of 2023, its population was 27,224.

-Rambouillet lies on the edge of the vast Forest of Rambouillet (Forêt de Rambouillet or Forêt de l'Yveline); it is famous for its historical castle, the Château de Rambouillet, which hosted several international summits.
+Rambouillet lies on the edge of the vast Forest of Rambouillet (Forêt de Rambouillet or Forêt de l'Yveline); it is famous for its historical castle, the Château de Rambouillet, which hosted several international summits, including the 1st G6 summit and 1999 Rambouillet conference.
 Due to its proximity to Paris and Versailles, Rambouillet has long been an occasional seat of government.
+Rambouillet station is on the ParisBrest railway.

 Transport

 Rambouillet is served by the SNCF Rambouillet railway station on the Transilien Line N suburban rail line, and on the regional line to Chartres and Le Mans.